Substance Abuse and Addiction Treatment Resources in Waterloo

 Waterloo is located within the Black Hawk County of Iowa.
 According to the 2010 census, the city was home to an estimated 68,406 people.
 It is the sixth largest city in the state of Iowa and part of the Cedar Falls and Waterloo metropolitan area.
 Among its attractions are the Grout Museum District, Silos and Smokestacks National Heritage Area, Phelps Youth Pavilion, Hope Martin Theatre, Cedar Valley Arboretum and Botanic Gardens and Waterloo Center for the Arts.

-Unfortunately, the city has been affected by the drug epidemic.
+Unfortunately, the city has been affected by the national drug epidemic.
 Popular drugs include marijuana and opioids of which prescription pain medication is the most abused.
 Alcohol addiction is also a problem, especially among young adults.
 The risk for alcohol dependency is very because there are blurred lines between addiction and casual usage.

 You’re not alone in this struggle.